Brezus/js-api-movie-watchlist/README.md

 # Movie Watchlist API Project

 A solo project from Scrimba (all code is from scratch).
-The only resource provided was a Figma design file and a link to use the OMDb API.
+The only resource provided was a Figma design file and a link to use the [OMBd API](https://www.omdbapi.com/) and the following requirements:

-This project uses the [OMBd API](https://www.omdbapi.com/).
+-   Two pages - index.html and watchlist.html.
+-   Index = search page.
+Calls to OMDB API with the title searched for and displays search results.
+-   Button to "add to watchlist" which saves that data to local storage.
+-   Watchlist.html loads and displays data from local storage.